-(This is the second part of a four part series looking at the impact of velocity and arm injuries)
+(This is the second part of a four-part series looking at the potential impact of velocity and arm injuries)

 As a kid, I loved Bob Gibson, the great St. Louis Cardinals ace who was known to throw “a fastball so hard that it could blow a batter down”.
 In fact, Gibson’s 1.12 ERA (the lowest earned run average in the past 113 years) in 1968 is credited with MLB changing the height of the mound from 15 inches to 10 inches!